|23rd June |

 During the programme Ofcom noted that there were several statements that were potentially harmful in two respects.

-this resulted in inadequate protection being provided to viewers against this risk and so a failure to apply generally accepted standards.
-We considered that the advocacy of GC100 as an anti-carcinogenic strategy had a clear potential to cause
+resulted in inadequate protection being provided to viewers against this risk and so a failure to apply generally accepted standards.
+We considered that the advocacy of GC100 as an anti-carcinogenic strategy had a clear potential to cause some members of

 The programme was therefore in breach of Rule 2.1 of the Code.